Archaeology of shipwrecks: Interpretation and presentation of shipwrecks

+Salvaging

+In the 20th century, salvaging companies and looters recovered treasures and other artifacts from shipwrecks with little regulation governing the practices.
+Laws that have since been passed in many jurisdictions now form the basis for legal contention in the event of a successful recovery and salvaging expedition.

 Examples of famous shipwrecks

 RMS Titanic (1912)

 The infamous shipwreck of the Titanic occurred on April 15, 1912.
 This ship was the largest and most luxurious ocean liner at the time of its launch.
 Following impact with an iceberg, the ship split in two and sank to a depth of more than 2 miles below the surface.
-Deep in the Atlantic, the bow of ship sank deep into the clay at the bottom of the ocean, scattering artefacts from dishes, machinery, tiles, and even the remains of passengers throughout miles of seabed.
+Deep in the Atlantic, the bow of the ship sank deep into the clay at the bottom of the ocean, scattering artefacts from dishes, machinery, tiles, and even the remains of passengers throughout miles of seabed.
 However, processes of the sea began to work against the Titanic's existence.
 "Marine organisms and acidic clay consumed wood and other organic material, including human remains.
 Bacteria colonized and began to eat away at the steel, leaving behind tendrils and puddles of red, orange, and yellow byproducts."
 Seventy three years after its sinking, it was discovered in 1985.
 Since then, in 2010 robotic vehicles allowed for realistic footage and archeologists to walk the decks of the ship.